Letters From the Litter Box—Why Your Cat is Peeing Outside the Box

 - An outdoor cat or stray passing too close to your cat’s territory

 Spraying or urine marking in cats is a natural but undesirable behavior.
-They commonly spray on vertical and horizontal surfaces, and will often continue to use the litter box, as well.
-Ask our veterinarian to determine the cause of your cat’s stress, and for methods to break the spraying habit.
+They commonly spray on vertical and horizontal surfaces, and will often continue to use the litter box as well.
+Ask your veterinarian to determine the cause of your cat’s stress, and for methods to break the spraying habit.

 #3: Your cat does not like something about their box

 One size does not fit all when it comes to litter box design and maintenance.
 An abrupt change to your cat’s box, or inappropriate box selection or location for a new cat, can send your cat seeking alternative places to eliminate.
 A few critical points to consider about your cat’s litter box include:

 - Cleanliness — Clean your cat’s litter box at least once a day.
 Once a week, completely change the litter, first scrubbing the box with a gentle soap and rinsing with diluted bleach and water.

 - Size and shape — The box should be large enough for your cat to turn around and dig—one and a half times their body length is sufficient.
 Cats tend to prefer open boxes, but shy cats may appreciate a covered box.

 - Substrate — Cats appreciate soft, fine, clumping litter that mimics natural sand and soil.
 Avoid litters with added fragrances.
 Never give kittens clumping litter in case of ingestion.
 The litter should be no more than two inches deep.

 - Location — Select a quiet, low-traffic spot in your house for your cat’s litter, in a different location from their food and water.

 #4: Your cat is being bullied